-To verify SIP trunk interoperability, the following features and functionality were covered during the interoperability compliance test:
+To verify SIP Trunk interoperability, the following features and functionality were covered during the interoperability compliance test:

 - SIP Trunk Registration (Dynamic Authentication). - Response to SIP OPTIONS queries. - Incoming calls from the PSTN were routed to DID numbers assigned by Clearcom.
-Incoming PSTN calls were terminated to the following endpoints: Avaya J129 IP Deskphones (SIP), Avaya J179 IP Deskphones (H.323), Avaya 2420 Digital Deskphones, Avaya one-X® Communicator softphone (H.323 and SIP), Avaya Workplace client for Windows (SIP) and analog Deskphones. - Inbound and outbound PSTN calls to/from Remote Workers using Avaya Workplace client for Windows (SIP). - Outgoing calls to the PSTN were routed via Clearcom network to various PSTN destinations. - Proper disconnect when the caller abandons the call before the call is answered. - Proper disconnect via normal call termination by the caller or the called parties. - Proper disconnect by the network for calls that are not answered (with voicemail off). - Proper response to busy endpoints. - Proper response/error treatment when dialing invalid PSTN numbers. - Proper codec negotiation and two-way speech-path.
-Testing was performed with codecs: G.729, G.711A and G.711MU. - No matching codecs. - DTMF tone transmissions as out-of-band RTP events as per RFC2833: - Outbound call to PSTN application requiring DTMF (e.g., an IVR or voice mail system). - o Inbound call from PSTN to Avaya CPE application requiring DTMF (e.g., Aura® Messaging, Avaya vector digit collection steps). - Experience Portal use of SIP REFER to redirect inbound calls, via the Avaya SBCE, to the appropriate Communication Manager agent extension. - Inbound caller interaction with Experience Portal applications, including prompting, caller DTMF input, wait treatment. - Call and two-way talk path establishment between callers and Communication Manager agents following redirection from Experience Portal. - Calling number blocking (Privacy). - Call Hold/Resume (long and short duration). - Call Forward (unconditional, busy, no answer). - Blind Call Transfers. - Consultative Call Transfers. - Station Conference. - EC500 (Extension to Cellular) calls. - Routing inbound vector call to call center agent queues. - Simultaneous active calls. - Long duration calls (over one hour). - Proper response/error treatment to all trunks busy.

-• Proper response/error treatment when disabling SIP connection.
+Incoming PSTN calls were terminated to the following endpoints: Avaya 96x1 Series IP Deskphones (H.323 and SIP), Avaya J179 IP Deskphones (H.323), Avaya 2420 Digital Deskphones, Avaya one-X® Communicator softphone (H.323 and SIP), Avaya Equinox softphone (SIP) and analog Deskphones. - Inbound and outbound PSTN calls to/from Remote Workers using Avaya 96x1 Deskphones (SIP). - Outgoing calls to the PSTN were routed via Clearcom's network to various PSTN destinations. - Proper disconnect when the caller abandons the call before the call is answered. - Proper disconnect via normal call termination by the caller or the called parties. - Proper disconnect by the network for calls that are not answered (with voicemail off). - Proper response to busy endpoints. - Proper response/error treatment when dialing invalid PSTN numbers. - Proper Codec negotiation and two way speech-path.
+Testing was performed with codecs: G.729A, G.711MU and G.711A. - No matching codecs. - Voicemail and DTMF tone support (leaving and retrieving voice mail messages, etc.). - Outbound Toll-Free calls, interacting with IVR (Interactive Voice Response systems). - Calling number blocking (Privacy). - Call Hold/Resume (long and short duration). - Call Forward (unconditional, busy, no answer). - Blind Call Transfers. - Consultative Call Transfers. - Station Conference. - EC500 (Extension to Cellular) calls. - Simultaneous active calls. - Long duration calls (over one hour). - Proper response/error treatment to all trunks busy. - Proper response/error treatment when disabling SIP connection.

 Note - Remote Worker was tested as part of this solution.
 The configuration necessary to support remote workers is beyond the scope of these Application Notes and is not included in these Application Notes.
-Consult reference [9] in the References section for additional information on this topic.